jabrane-mourad/jabrane-mourad/README.md

 ### Hey Github user :wave:

-I'm a Software Engineer student who is passionate about programming languages, Python is My first :heart: .
+I'm a Software Engineer Student who is passionate about programming languages, Python is My first :heart: .

 I'm always searching for ways to improve my skills and work methodologies.